"As the media wield huge influence on human affairs, a space to examine that influence has never been more important..and Polis does just that”

 'Charlie Beckett provides a serious but accessible introduction to the challenges facing contemporary journalism, intellectually and professionally.
 Presenting an argument for the importance of journalism in society, whilst also recognising the impact of business and technology on that contribution, Super Media will be invaluable to media students wanting a cutting-edge survey from an experienced and reflective practitioner.'

-Adrian Monck, head of the Department of Journalism and Publishing, City University, London
+Adrian Monck, Head of the Department of Journalism and Publishing, City University, London

 'The idea and practice of networked journalism needs this thorough examination and this manifesto in its favor.
 And I second Charlie Beckett's contention that we in the news business and in society need networked journalism not just to protect but to expand journalism's future.'